 #15: Ancient Egypt’s Symbol

-You may see this like an ordinary tattoo of a sun and moon joined together, but it’s actually a symbol that gained fame in Egypt.
-This design was a symbol of the gods of ancient Egypt and is still used by a number of christian religion today.
+You may see this as an ordinary tattoo of sun and moon joined together, but it’s actually a symbol that gained fame in Egypt.
+This design was a symbol of the gods of ancient Egypt and is still used by a number of Christian religions today.